Transcatheter Aortic Valve Replacement (TAVR)

 If you've been diagnosed with aortic stenosis, you likely already know this condition occurs when there is narrowing or obstruction of the aortic heart valve.
 This impairs the valve’s ability to open and close properly, impairing blood flow.
 When the leaflets are unable to fully open, the heart must work harder to push blood through the calcified aortic valve.
 Eventually, the heart muscle weakens, increasing the risk of heart failure.
 There are options to consider when it comes to aortic stenosis treatment.

-If you are at intermediate or high risk for open heart aortic valve replacement surgery (known as Surgical Aortic Valve Replacement, or SAVR), Transcatheter Aortic Valve Replacement (TAVR) may be an option for you.
+If you are at intermediate or high risk for open heart aortic valve replacement surgery (known as Surgical Aortic Valve Replacement, or SAVR), Transcatheter Aortic Valve Replacement (TAVR), also referred to as Transcatheter Aortic Valve Implantation (TAVI), may be an option for you.

 During the TAVR procedure, a prosthetic valve is delivered to the heart with a catheter, guided by x-ray and ultrasound.
 This procedure is less invasive and typically associated with a shorter hospital stay than with traditional, open heart surgery.
 Typically, a small plastic tube, called a catheter is inserted into the femoral artery, through this the new valve is delivered.